leoraclet/ptibot/README.md

 make build   # Build or rebuild the Docker services make logs    # View the output logs from running containers
 ```

+## 🔥 Inspirations

+These projects served as both inspiration and valuable references during the development of this one.
+Be sure to check them out if you're interested in learning more:

+- [**Deadbeef**](https://github.com/0xf1d0/deadbeef/) – A Discord bot created by a friend for a cybersecurity school server.
+- [**discord-reminder-bot**](https://github.com/TheLovinator1/discord-reminder-bot) – A bot for managing reminders and TODO tasks.
+- [**Python-Discord-Bot-Template**](https://github.com/kkrypt0nn/Python-Discord-Bot-Template) – A helpful template for setting up Discord bots with Python.

 ## 💡 Tips & Tricks